Croatian Central State Office for Croats Abroad

 The scope of the Office for Croats Abroad is defined by the Zakon o odnosima Republike Hrvatske s Hrvatima izvan Republike Hrvatske (Law on relations of the Republic of Croatia and Croats outside the Republic of Croatia).

-- Care for protection of rights and interests of Croats outside of Croatia
+- Care for the protection of the rights and interests of Croats outside of Croatia

-- Care for preservation and strengthening the identity of Croats outside of Croatia
+- Care for the preservation and strengthening of the identity of Croats outside of Croatia

 - Establishment, maintenance, and promotion of the relationship with Croats outside of Croatia

-- Strengthening cooperation with Croats outside Croatia and development of the communication strategy for them
+- Strengthening cooperation with Croats outside Croatia and developing a communication strategy for them

 - Proposing a policy to encourage and assist return and immigration processes